Skip to main content

 • you can define multiple commands in a run hook!.

-It is possible to use conditional operators with the parameter conditions in a Hook, check the example below:
+You can use conditional operators with the condition parameter in a hook.
+Check the example below:

 name: my-plugin